Patrick3131/Tentacles/README.md

         -  i.e. started_1, started_2

 ## Middleware
 ``Middleware``s are used to transform events and can be registered to a specific reporter or as a general ``Middleware`` to the ``AnalyticsRegister``.
-If added to a specific reporter only events reported to this reporter will be transformed.
+If added to a specific reporter, only events reported to this reporter will be transformed.
 Use Cases:

 - Transforming Events
-    - Editing existing attribute keys or values i.e. capitalising the key or converting it in a different format.
+    - Editing existing attribute keys or values, i.e. capitalising the key or converting it in a different format.
     - Adding new attributes, i.e. calculate the active duration a user spent with a particular domain proposition.
 - Skipping events, i.e. skip all events for a category for a specific reporter.